 We all know February is the official month of love, but what you probably didn’t realize is that it’s also American Heart Month.
 If you’re anything like us, then you probably professed your love of whole grain flapjacks on Valentine’s Day, but what if we were to tell you those same whole grain flapjacks are actually good for your heart in more ways than one?

+But aren't carbohydrates bad for me?
 With more people adopting paleo, keto, and other low-carb diets, it can be easy to think that carbohydrates are bad for you.
 The fact of the matter is there are actually “good” and “bad” carbs.
 What most people consider “bad” carbs are refined or enriched grains.
 “Good” carbs, on the other hand, consist of whole grains.

 What’s the difference?
 Well, you can read up on the myriad differences between whole grains and enriched white flour in our Why Whole Grains? blog post, but the simplified explanation is refined grains are highly processed grains that have lost a lot of their nutritients through the milling process.
 Whereas, whole grains are significantly less processed and contain all three parts—the bran, germ, and endosperm—of the grain, retaining more dietary fiber, B vitamins, and other essential nutrients.